xdevguild/piggy-bank-sc/README.md

 We are adding one xEGLD (denomination 18, this is why it is, in fact, 1000000000000000000).

-You can also use [VSCode MultiversX SDK](https://marketplace.visualstudio.com/items?itemName=Elrond.vscode-elrond-ide) and run a snippet called `addAmount`.
+You can also use snippets.
+In the terminal run `. interactions/devnet.snippets.sh && addAmount`.

 **Payout:**
 (here, with the working SC address example, change it, if you deployed yours, you should have one)